 All backcountry water sources, including fast-flowing, glacier-fed streams can be contaminated by passing birds, animals, or humans.
-The cleaner water is to start with, the more effective any treatment method will be.
-If possible, avoid still water, and use the clearest water you can.
-If you must use cloudy or muddy water, let it settle in a pot or bucket, and siphon off the clear water to treat it.
+The cleaner the water is at the start, the more effective any treatment method will be.
+If possible, avoid standing water, and use the clearest water you can.
+If you must use cloudy or muddy water, let it settle in a pot or bucket, and skim or siphon off the clear water to treat it.

 Waterborne pathogens (disease-causing micro-organisms) of most concern:

-- Protozoa include cryptosporidium and giardia (the cause of giardiasis or “beaver fever”).
+- Protozoa include cryptosporidium and giardia (the cause of giardiasis or beaver fever).
 Protozoa are increasingly widespread in North America.
-They are larger than one micron (one-millionth of a metre.)
+They are larger than one micron.

 - Bacteria exist in water all over the world.
 Most are harmless, but some cause sicknesses such as diarrhea and dysentery.
-Most bacteria are about 1.0 micron in size, although some, such as the disease-causing campylobacter, can be as small as 0.2 microns.
+Most bacteria are about 1.0 micron in size, but some, like disease-causing campylobacter, can be as small as 0.2 microns.

 |Treatment methods compared||protozoa||bacteria||viruses||particulate|

 |0.1mi filter and iodine/chlorine||yes||yes||yes||yes|

 Enough heat will destroy all pathogens, but it’s not a popular method as it consumes time and fuel, and boiled water has a flat taste.
 So, except for cooking water, most people choose to treat their water with filters, chemicals, or both.